JSNLeonard/LAMP-Administration-of-College/README.md

 # Building a College Administration System Using LAMP

-My task in this College assigmnet was to develop a comprehensive college database system for managing student records and programs.
+My task in this College assignment was to develop a comprehensive college database system for managing student records and programs.
 The system should be implemented using the LAMP stack (Linux, Apache, MySQL, PHP).

 # Code Explained